wambo-financeanalytics/nike_sales_perfomance_analysis/README.md

 ---

 ## Outcome
--This analysis provides insights into sales behaviour and highlights areas of strong perfomance and potential improvement across regions and product categories

-## Outcome
 This analysis provides insights into sales behavior and highlights areas of strong performance and potential improvement across regions and product categories.